The 5 Best Holsters For Most Purposes

 The only real drawback to an IWB holster is that putting one on is a bit of a ceremony, but doesn't really take too long.
 Others find that having something jammed in the waistband isn't entirely to their liking.

 However, it's simple, it's effective, and with a bit of training and practice, getting the gun out from concealment is almost as fast as if open carrying.
-Again, it's the default for good reason.
+Again, the default for good reason.

 Some people prefer to pocket carry because of how simple it is.
 You put a small gun in a pocket holster, put the holster in the pocket and go.